bufbuild/protobuf-es/MANUAL.md

 - A message field using [`google.protobuf.Struct`](#googleprotobufstruct) is generated as `JsonObject`.
 - Proto2 fields support default values now and are no longer generated as optional properties.

-Plugin options change to more convenient default behavior:
+Plugin options now have more convenient default behavior:

 - [`import_extension`](#import_extension) is now `none` by default, which means we do not add a `.js` extension to import paths.
 If you use the plugin option `import_extension=none`, you can delete it.
 If you require imports to have the `.js`